Strawberries are pretty rich in fiber. They contain 2 grams of fiber per 100g, while a cup provides almost 12% of the recommended daily intake!

-Are strawberries high in dietary fiber?
+Are strawberries high in fiber?

-Thus, eating strawberries is good for you.
+Strawberries are the ideal fruit to satisfy your sweet tooth.
 You could add them to smoothies or eat them as a healthy dessert.

 Health benefits of strawberries

 Strawberries have many other health benefits as well.

 Above all, they’re particularly rich in vitamin C. A serving can provide the recommended daily intake.

 Moreover, strawberries are high in melatonin.
 Melatonin is known as the sleep hormone.
 It regulates the internal circadian rhythm.
 Also, it helps lose weight, as it plays a key role in insulin secretion and regulates glucose.